skorch-dev/skorch/docs/user/neuralnet.rst

-This argument controls the batch size for ``iterator_train`` and ``iterator_valid`` at the same time. ``batch_size=128`` is thus a convenient shortcut for explicitely typing ``iterator_train__batch_size=128`` and ``iterator_valid__batch_size=128``.
+This argument controls the batch size for ``iterator_train`` and ``iterator_valid`` at the same time. ``batch_size=128`` is thus a convenient shortcut for explicitly typing ``iterator_train__batch_size=128`` and ``iterator_valid__batch_size=128``.
 If you set all three arguments, the latter two will have precedence.